Anupam-dagar/baileys/docs/tutorial.md

 ```

 ### Delete a poll
-To delete a poll, we will be using the `DELETE` endpoint `/api/polls/:id` where `:id` will be replaced by a poll id (eg: `f65ee8d5-57e8-4c6c-9ade-c65bad04b383`)
+To delete a poll, use the `DELETE` endpoint `/api/polls/:id` where `:id` will be replaced by a poll id (eg: `f65ee8d5-57e8-4c6c-9ade-c65bad04b383`)
-You should see the following response
+You should receive the following response
 ```json
 {
    "status": {